JCMexplains/writing-for-success-2023/textbook.md

 project documents and folders clearly.
 Use note cards or an electronic document to record bibliographical information for each source you plan to use in your paper.
-Tracking this information throughout the research process can save you hours of time when you create your references page.
+Tracking this information throughout the research process can save you hours of time when you create your References page.

 #### Exercise 2